Brown tree snake: Economic damage on Guam

-The negative effects of the brown tree snake are not limited to extirpation of native species and fauna, as they have also had sizeable effects on the economy of Guam as well.
+The negative effects of the brown tree snake are not limited to the extirpation of native species and fauna; they have also had sizeable effects on Guam's economy.
 One of these economic facets includes Guam's energy sector.
 The snake, due to its large invasive population, caused almost 2,000 power outages in a 20-year span.
 The outages, depending on the scale, can cause millions of dollars of revenue loss to Guam and can affect either the whole island or smaller parts of it.
-According to a study done by Thomas H. Frittz, there was an average of 133 power outages per year from 1991 to 1997 that were caused by the brown tree snake.
-A majority of these outages were considered major disruptions to the power grid of the island.
+According to a study by Thomas H. Frittz, there were an average of 133 power outages per year from 1991 to 1997 caused by the brown tree snake.
+A majority of these outages were considered major disruptions to the island's power grid.
 The current estimate of total economic loss due to the outages caused by these snakes is 4.5 million dollars.
 The snakes have also become attuned to the predation of poultry, which is another important sector of Guam's economy.